veselosky/veselosky.me/content/media/creation-curation-compilation.md

 ---
 guid: "urn:UUID:67d72442-2420-49b6-8e46-bc7bde922181"
 itemtype: Item/Page/Article
-Published: 2010-01-15
+published: 2010-01-15
-Category: Media
-Title: "The Three C's of New Media: Creation, Curation, and Compilation"
+title: "The Three C's of New Media: Creation, Curation, and Compilation"
 ---

-# The Three C's of New Media: Creation, Curation, and Compilation

 Every media business is built around at least one of three key content
 activities: creation of content, curation of content, and compilation of